 - And reduce their waiting list

-We care about our partners and their patients.
+We care about our partners and the mental health of their patients.
 That’s why we take time to make thoughtful matches, like we did at Swope and Spectrum, to help expand care and drive better outcomes.

 Where Iris fits in

-At Iris, we work with you to create a long-term placement that facilitates continuity of care for your patients and care team.
+At Iris, we work with you to create a long-term placement that facilitates high-quality care for your patients and care team.
 We provide support along the way to help with implementation and customized workflows and assist your care team with licensing and credentialing.

 If you would like to talk more about how we can help your organization secure a long-term provider fit, contact us today.